jrhoun/liferay-learn/docs/dxp/7.2.x/en/user-and-system-management/03-system-management/04-app-management/02-using-the-liferay-marketplace.md

 You can download a purchased app via its receipt or via your account on Marketplace and liferay.com.

+Each Marketplace app is distributed as an LPKG package.
+The LPKG package contains Marketplace metadata and the files the app needs to run.
+Note that it's possible for an LPKG package to contain multiple app components (e.g., portlets, layout templates, and APIs).
+For example, a single LPKG package can contain several [portlets](https://help.liferay.com/hc/en-us/articles/360029046351-Introduction-to-Portlets).
+This is common in cases where an app requires a Control Panel portlet for administrators, and another portlet for end users.

 ### Downloading via the Purchase Receipt

 The receipt displayed immediately on an app purchase links to a page for downloading that app.